Somoku/somoku.github.io/_pages/about.md

   - /about.html
 ---

 I am Sheng Lin（林 晟）, a fourth-year undergraduate student majoring in Computer Science at **Peking University** (2020 - present).
-I am affiliated with the PKU DAIR Lab and I'm graceful to be advised by Prof. [Bin Cui](https://cuibinpku.github.io/index.html).
-I will be a MSC student of Prof. [Bin Cui](https://cuibinpku.github.io/index.html) at Peking University in 2024.
+I am affiliated with the **PKU DAIR Lab** and I'm graceful to be advised by Prof. [Bin Cui](https://cuibinpku.github.io/index.html).
+I will be a MSC student of Prof. [Bin Cui](https://cuibinpku.github.io/index.html) at **Peking University** in 2024.

-My research interests focus on Machine Learning System.
+My research interests focus on Machine Learning Systems.
 Presently, I'm working with DAIR's Hetu team.